steven-aj/steven-aj.github.io/src/content/labs/gh-smoothie.md

 - page
 - post-single

-For convenience, the vault also comes configured with a community-built <a target="_blank" href="https://github.com/polyipseity/obsidian-terminal/releases/tag/3.14.0">Obsidian Terminal</a> so you can commit and push changes from within [Obsidian](https://obsidian.md) itself.
+For convenience, the vault also comes configured with a community-built <a target="_blank" href="https://github.com/polyipseity/obsidian-terminal/releases/tag/3.14.0">Obsidian Terminal</a> so you can commit and push changes directly from Obsidian.
 ### Front Matter Templates

-In its default configuration, Smoothie's front matter is used to generate meta data across the site.
+In its default configuration, Smoothie's front matter is used to generate metadata across the site.
 The `posts` library pulls from this to render article cards.
+To see metadata in action, check out this <a target="_blank" href="https://metatags.io/?url=https%3A%2F%2Fsteven-aj.github.io%2Fgh-smoothie">meta preview</a>.

 #### Site-Meta